Two A4 modular symmetries for Tri-Maximal 2 mixing: Vacuum alignments for bi-triplet Phi

-The solutions can be written as $3\times3$ unitary matrices.
+where $g_A$ and $g_S$ are constants that account for the combination of both indices of $\Phi \Phi$ symmetrically and anti-symmetrically.
+The solutions for general values of $g_S$ and $g_A$, with $g_A \neq g_S$ can be written as $3\times3$ unitary matrices.

-These are precisely the representations of the elements of $S_4$ in the real basis, $\tilde{\rho}_\textbf{3}(\gamma),\gamma \in S_4 $.
-In $A_4$, only 12 of the solutions correspond to elements of $A_4$.
+where $v_\Phi$ is a constant that depends on $g_A$, $g_S$ and $M$.
+These are precisely the representations of the elements of $S_4$ in the real basis, $\tilde{\rho}_\bft(\gamma), \gamma \in S_4$, half of which correspond also to representations of $A_4$ in the real basis.
 Returning to the complex basis used in the main text, we find simply that

-In the main text the solution we have used is one of the $A_4$ elements, namely the identity in the real basis, $\delta_{i\alpha}$, first solution in (\ref{vev phi solutions}), which in the complex basis becomes $\langle\Phi\rangle=v_{\Phi}P_{23}$.